mjschaub/naive-bayes/README.md

 # naive-bayes
-some work done with naive bayes and decision forests with the mnist and one other dataset
+some work done with naive bayes and random forests with the mnist and one other dataset